pranaysahith/k8-rebuild-folder-to-folder/documentation.md

 ```shell
   $ passwd glasswall
 ```
-* After process of instance creation is completed proceed to create and mount EFS volume which is used to store input and processed output files
+* After process of instance creation is completed, proceed to creation and mounting of EFS volume which is used to store input and processed output files

 ### Creating and mounting EFS Volume